Enterprise Social Media Scheduling and Publishing

 What’s in production

 60 customer brands publish through Apaya.
-One brand produced and shipped 360+ posts in one month across Facebook, LinkedIn, Instagram, and X. That is a real example of production volume, not the platform ceiling.
+One brand produced and shipped 360+ posts in one month across Facebook, LinkedIn, Instagram, X, and TikTok.
+That is a real example of production volume, not the platform ceiling.

 How scheduling and publishing gets started